 Sarah’s work on popular feminism has compelled me to think about the relationship between neoliberal feminism, with its happy work-family balance discourse, and the rise of popular feminism.
-I would tentatively argue that neoliberal feminism, with its constitutive notion of a happy work-family balance has helped to render feminism palatable and legitimate, which has, in turn, facilitated feminism’s widespread diffusion, embrace and circulation within the Anglo-American mainstream cultural landscape.
+I would tentatively argue that neoliberal feminism, with its constitutive notion of a happy work-family balance. has helped to render feminism palatable and legitimate, which has, in turn, facilitated feminism’s widespread diffusion, embrace and circulation within the Anglo-American mainstream cultural landscape.
 And in many crucial ways it was the postfeminist sensibility that Ros formulates that helped created the conditions for the rise of neoliberal feminism.

 Sarah Banet-Weiser: Like Ros and Catherine, I have been thinking a lot about the ways in which a postfeminist sensibility has been both validated and challenged in the past 10 years.
 When I wrote about postfeminism and girl culture a decade ago, I, like Ros, was struck by the contradictions within and between a growing market for girls that centred ‘girl power’ as its key selling point and a cultural, social and economic context that clearly saw the ‘power’ in girl power as almost exclusively about consumer power – not a challenge of gendered power relations and rationalities.